facebook/infer/infer/documentation/issues/RESOURCE_LEAK.md

 access to Java 7, so as to save yourself some brain-cycles.
 You will also end up with cleaner code.

-If try-with-resources is so great you should <i>always</i> use it.
+If try-with-resources is so great you should *always* use it.
 But you shouldn't… Try-with-resources gives resources static scoping, and works via a stack discipline.
 Sometimes, you want a resource to persist beyond scope, as in the escaping example above.
 In an escaping example maybe you could refactor lots